madickinson/Books-Read/2016-Books.md

 ﻿#2016 Books Read

-- Armstrong, Karen. *Twelve Steps to a Compassionate Life.* Reprint edition.
-Anchor, 2011.
-Print.
-- Armstrong, Karen. *The Case for God.* Reprint edition.
-New York: Anchor, 2010.
-Print.
 - Armstrong, Karen. *Buddha.* Reprint edition.
 New York: Penguin Books, 2004.
 Print.
 - Armstrong, Karen. *Fields of Blood: Religion and the History of Violence* Hardcover Deckle Edge, October 28, 2014.
 1st edition edition. knopf, 2014.
 Print.
 - Armstrong, Karen. *Twelve Steps to a Compassionate Life.* Reprint edition.
 Anchor, 2011.
+Print.
+- Armstrong, Karen. *The Case for God.* Reprint edition.
+New York: Anchor, 2010.
 Print.
 - Baime, A.J.
 (2009) *Go Like Hell: Ford, Ferrari, and Their Battle for Speed and Glory at Le Mans.* Boston: Houghton Mifflin Harcourt.
 - Brown, Dan. *Inferno.* 1st Printing edition.
 Anchor, 2014.
 Print.
 - Burgin, R. V., and Bill Marvel. *Islands of the Damned: A Marine at War in the Pacific.* New York: NAL, 2011.
 Print.